openmaptiles/www.openmaptiles.org/docs/mobile/mobile.md

 These apps show the vector map tiles displayed from a custom tile server, so you can choose a tile hosting service or implement your own.
 Map tiles can also be bundled with the mobile app or users can download a tileset for a region of their choice.

-Displaying the tiles directly from MBTiles and running in an offline environment requires patching of MapLibre SDKs.

 ## Packed web applications

 The fastest way to develop mobile apps with high performance and access to native features is by using [Flutter](https://docs.maptiler.com/flutter/).

-An alternative way to develop multiplatform mobile apps is to use the existing [web viewers](/viewers/) while using HTML, CSS, and JavaScript and packaging the web applications into native applications with a framework like [Reat Native](https://docs.maptiler.com/react-native/).
+An alternative way to develop multiplatform mobile apps is to use the existing [web viewers](/viewers/) while using HTML, CSS, and JavaScript and packaging the web applications into native applications with a framework like [React Native](https://docs.maptiler.com/react-native/).

 ## Desktop and embedded apps

-To develop native desktop applications and software for hardware appliances with embedded mapping systems powered by Linux and running completely offline with our vector tiles, one can use the open-source [QT SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/qt).

-Mapbox GL Native does not compile (yet) on Microsoft Windows.
-For fully multiplatform desktop apps with vector tile maps inside, the embedded web window (possibly with [CEF - Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef) and enabled WebGL support) is still the best option.
+To develop cross-platform map applications with vector tiles, you can use MapLibre or select an alternative such as [CEF - Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef) or [MapLibre Native QT](https://github.com/maplibre/maplibre-native-qt).